PoleG97/solder_mask_modifier/README.md

 ## Problem solved
 It is intended to solve the DRC bug **"Solder mask aperture bridges items with different nets ”**.

-One of the ways people are solving this problem is by modifying the DRC severity or allowing gridges.
+One of the ways people are solving this problem is by modifying the DRC severity or allowing bridges.

 This plugin allows you to eliminate the problem, not just patch it.